Alejogb1/job-board/blog-data/how-accurate-is-this-lstm-neural-networks-prediction.md

 id: "how-accurate-is-this-lstm-neural-networks-prediction"
 ---

-Let's tackle this accuracy question, something I've grappled with countless times during model deployment, and it's never a simple yes or no answer.
+accuracy question, something I've grappled with countless times during model deployment, and it's never a simple yes or no answer.
 When assessing an LSTM's prediction accuracy, we're not just looking at a single metric.
 It's a multi-faceted evaluation, requiring us to understand the intricacies of both the model and the data.
 One of my early projects involved predicting stock prices, using LSTMs, and the learning curve was steep.
 I quickly realized that "accuracy" is context-dependent and what we really want is reliable performance under various conditions.

 First off, we need to establish what kind of prediction we are making.
 Is it a classification task, where we're assigning categories, or a regression task, where we are predicting continuous values?
 The metrics we choose will differ accordingly.
 For classification tasks, we often look at metrics like accuracy (the proportion of correctly classified instances), precision (the proportion of true positives among all predicted positives), recall (the proportion of true positives that are correctly predicted), and F1-score (the harmonic mean of precision and recall).
 For regression tasks, mean squared error (mse), root mean squared error (rmse), and mean absolute error (mae) are more common.
 In some situations, we might also calculate more specific performance indicators that target particular aspects of our work.
 This is precisely why understanding our problem is more important than just applying metrics generically.